What is the goal of abdominoplasty?

 Who is a candidate for abdominoplasty?

-Abdominoplasty is most commonly performed in postpartum women.
+Abdominoplasty is typically performed in postpartum women.
 Multiple pregnancies can stretch the lower abdominal skin beyond its ability to contract back to normal.
 It also can cause umbilical hernias and separation of the abdominal muscles.
 The latter can cause the abdomen to bulge considerably.

 Few men are candidates for abdominoplasty.
 Those typically interested are often overweight.
 They exhibit significant abdominal protrusion due to high fat content inside the abdomen, something not treatable by surgery.
 However, men that have flat abdomens with localized fat deposits in the lower abdomen and the hips (“love handles”) are often good candidates for liposuction instead of an abdominoplasty.